 Sheets and pillowcases

 Frequency: Once a week

 How to do it: Many manufacturers recommend washing sheets in cold water, with like colors, on a gentle cycle.
 That said, if you’ve been sick, you may want to wash your sheets at a higher temp.
 Research from the American Society for Microbiology finds that washing sheets in 140°F water for 10 to 13 minutes is ideal for destroying bacteria.
 Skip the bleach—this can actually turn white sheets yellow and destroy certain fabrics—and reach for a mild detergent instead.
 Drying sheets on a high heat setting can cause them to wrinkle or shrink, so tumble dry on low.
 (This is the best way to whiten sheets.)

 Frequency: Twice a year

-How to do it: If your pillow is made of down or synthetic fibers, you can throw it in the washing machine with a mild detergent and wash it on the delicate cycle.
+How to do it: If your pillow is made of down or synthetic fibers, you can throw it in the washing machine with a mild detergent and wash it on a delicate cycle.
 Run pillows through a second rinse cycle to get rid of all the soap and dry on a low heat setting, making sure to check after 30 minutes and every 15 minutes after that until they’re completely dry.

 Have a foam pillow?
 Some manufacturers advise against washing the foam core of the pillow because wet foam can tear.
 If that’s the case for your pillow, dab dirty spots with lightly soapy water, rinse with a damp cloth, then air dry.
 If your pillow contains washable foam, soak the pillow in a tub of warm water with a little bit of detergent, squeeze the detergent through the foam, then rinse, squeeze out excess water, and air dry.
 (Here are more pillow-washing tips.)